helene-tafrihi-pousset/helene-tafrihi-pousset/README.md

 📣 React front-end developper and CSS web integrator.

-🚀 I work with Javascript, Node.js, React, Redux, TypeScript, Express, PostgreSQL, MySQL, Sequelize, Git, twig, Tailwind, SCSS, Material UI.
+🚀 I work with Javascript, Node.js, React, Redux, TypeScript, Payload CMS, Express, PostgreSQL, MySQL, Sequelize, Git, twig, Tailwind, SCSS, ShadCn, BaseUi, Material UI.

 😤 After 9 years of html, CSS and Wordpress, I wished to be able to do more things technically for users and for my former company.
 I was frustrated to not have much time for it.